sparkflows/sparkflows-docs/docs/tutorials/data-engineering/books-recommendations.rst

 Dropping Useless Columns
 --------------------------
-``Drop Columns`` Processor creates a new dataframe, excluding the columns selected.
+We use the ``Drop Columns`` processor to remove columns from the dataset.
+Due to the implementation of joins in Spark, when using an inner join, duplicate columns may be created that should be removed.

 Processor Configuration